groq/mlagility/docs/tools_user_guide.md

 Additionally, you can leverage labels (see [Labels](#labels)) to filter which models in a script will be acted on, in the following manner:
   - `benchit *.py --label test_group::a` will only benchmark the scripts labels with `test_group::a`.
-  - You can also supply multiple labels, for example `benchit *.py --label test_group::a domain::nlp` only benchmark models that have both `test_group::a`, and `domain::nlp` labels.
+  - You can also supply multiple labels, for example `benchit *.py --label test_group::a domain::nlp` only benchmark scripts that have both `test_group::a`, and `domain::nlp` labels.

 > _Note_: Using bash regular expressions and filtering model by hashes are mutually exclusive.
 To filter models by hashes, provide the full path of the Python script rather than a regular expression.